DukedDroid/RetroidNetplay/README.md

+#RetroidNetplay

+RetroidNetplay is by DukedDroid and is an unofficial branch of the open-source project RetroArch that supports Netplay on Android Devices.
+The NetPlay support is CPU intensive and works on High End android devices such as the Nvidia Shield (tested) and powerful phones such as the Galaxy S4 (untested).

+RetroArch is a simple Multi-emulator frontend based on libretro by Themaister.
+Libretro is an API designed for simple abstraction of the functions inherent in retro-style, 2D games.
+While the most common use case for libretro has been console emulation, it is equally suited as a platform for almost any 2D game.

+RetroidNetplay is open-source software based on the RetroArch and libretro open-source projects.

+RetroidNetplay takes great pride in the work of the RetroArch and libretro projects and we're proud to credit the authors here:  [AUTHORS](https://github.com/RetroidNetplay/AUTHORS)

+Thank you, DukedDroid - noinspiration69@hotmail.com

+    RetroidNetplay, maintainer
+    Unofficial Android branch

+More information on RetroArch and libretro can be seen in the following RetroArch readme:
 # RetroArch

 RetroArch (formerly known as SSNES) is a simple frontend for the libretro API.
 An API that attempts to generalize